 The City of Tyler's Landfill is designed to accept small amounts of household hazardous waste.
-Household hazardous waste, in quantities of one gallon or less, may be disposed of as household garbage.
+Household hazardous waste, in quantities 32 ounces or less, may be disposed of as household garbage.

 To avoid excessive household hazardous waste, residents are asked to use safer alternatives, purchase only amounts needed and use up the materials as intended by the manufacturer.